geduer/ndb/readme.txt

-NDB Module for Nano Deubgger rev1.0
+NDB Module for Nano Deubgger rev 1.8

 NDB is a part of Nano Debugger, which is developed by GEDU Lab.
 NDB provides following services to NDB: